| ARCHETYPE ID | openEHR-EHR-OBSERVATION.visual_acuity.v0 |

 |

 Often used with the standard of 6 meters (6/x), which may or may not be the real testing distance.
-When M Notation is used, the nominator is also the real testing distance.
+When M Notation is used, the numerator is also the real testing distance.

 |